I Understand

 Costa Smeralda

 Costa Smeralda ‘The Emerald Coast’, a name inspired by the azure colour of the sea, nestles in the north east corner of the island.
 It was designed and developed by the Aga Khan in the 1960’s, to preserve and protect this earthly paradise.
-With Porto Cervo at its centre, the Costa Smeralda coastline stretches for 55km, with a harmonisation between Mediterranean architecture, natural landscape and seascape encompassing more than 80 beautiful bays, coves and sandy beaches.
+With Porto Cervo at its centre, the Costa Smeralda coastline stretches for 55km, with a harmonisation between the Mediterranean architecture, natural landscape and seascape encompassing more than 80 beautiful bays, coves and sandy beaches.

 Golfo Aranci Peninsular